nbowling/myBlog/content/projects/index.md

 A lightweight, cloud based human resources database that uses AI to make predictions about employee performance and other key HR metrics.
 The application will be built using the Microsoft stack.

 ### Sciatis
-Is my other [website](http://sciatis.co.uk) which will host more technical content.
-The site is currently down for a redesign.
+Is my other [website](http://sciatis.co.uk) which will host more technical content including hosting Cycles in the Biosphere. <mark>The site is currently down for a redesign.</mark>

 [^1]:Book of Useful Things and Hyrax are Open Source and will be set up as public GitHub repositories.